chasewolff/task-manager/README.md

 # Task Manager

 Task Manager is a simple Spring Boot application for managing tasks.
 It provides a RESTful API for creating, reading, updating, and deleting tasks.
-You will need to create your own database to match this schema:

 ## Table of Contents